Section 10 of the Income Tax Act

 • Rent or revenue received from agricultural land situated in India

-• Subsequent operations for the growth and preservation of the product, such as weeding, cutting, pruning, etc.
+• Subsequent operations to grow and preserve the product such as weeding, cutting, pruning, etc.

 • Sale of agricultural produce